Continue in App

 Correct Answer: (a)

-Q2.
-Which of the following statements is correct?
+Q6.
+Which of the following statement is wrong regarding chitin?

 Correct Answer: (a)